FAQs and Tips

 Because students from all over the world apply to our graduate program, we deal with many different GPA scales and systems.
 Because of this, we do not keep an official average GPA for accepted students on file.

-Please note that while there are no minimum GRE score requirements to apply, you must at least score a 100 on the internet-based TOEFL in order to eligible to apply to our program.
+If required to take this exam, you must do so by December 1.
+You must at least score a 100 on the internet-based TOEFL in order to eligible to apply to our program.
 If you choose to take the IELTS, you must score at least a 7 total to be eligible.
 Students who score below these minimum scores are not eligible to apply to our graduate program.

 A. If you wish to check your application material status, emailing us at aa-studentservices [at] mit.edu (a)aagradinfo [at] mit.edu is the best way to do so.
 However, if you have not submitted your application yet, we ask that instead of contacting us to see if we've received your supplemental materials, to please go ahead and submit your application instead.
 Once you do, you'll receive an email detailing to you what is missing from your application.
 Please note that you are free to submit your application before all of your recommendations have been received.